Image

 With 40+ years of experience and 10,000+ cases successfully handled in Osage County and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Osage County, MO today to discuss your case and protect your driving future.

-Securing a Limited Driving Privilege (Hardship License) in Osage County, MO
+How to Get a Hardship License (Limited Driving Privilege) in Osage County, MO

 Why You Need a Relentless DWI Administrative Hearing Lawyer in Osage County, MO

-For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why our Osage County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
+(This is why our Osage County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • Testing officers must have valid certification